ChrisKlug/web-dev-workshop/labs/lab22/lab22.md

 You can also define which resources should be deployed to which publisher, if you have more than one.

-And some publishers also allow you to configure publishing specifics per resource, using extension methods provided by the publishers NuGet package.
+And some publishers also allow you to configure publishing specifics per resource, using extension methods provided by the publisher's NuGet package.
 The Docker-Compose one is fairly simple though, so there isn't a lot you can do.

 However, there is one potentially useful configuration thing you can do.
 On the `IResourceBuilder<DockerComposeEnvironmentResource>` returned from the call to the `AddDockerComposeEnvironment()`, there is an extension method called `WithProperties()`.
 This allows you to configure some Docker-Compose specific things.
 Like for example, if you want to skip the generation of the Docker images during publishing.